 NASW members also have a right to inspect the board minutes (Article II NASW Bylaws), which should include the board discussions noted below, unless a draft filed by the outgoing secretary has been substantially altered.

 Mollie and Nsikan had reviewed and agreed to the first statement released by the president on May 23.
 We were not given an opportunity to review her second statement, which was released late that same day.
+We wholeheartedly support NASW’s activities, including the work of our fellow committees, as they relate to science communication, education and outreach.

 Context: